UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

     `R` is the module for the R programming language.
-    R is a free and open-source programming language, commonly used in data analysis and visualization.
+    R is a free and open-source programming language, commonly used in data analysis and visualisation.

 ???- question "How does the output of `module spider R` look like?"